 Privacy has moved from being a regulatory checkbox to a foundation of trust.
 Customers expect it, regulators demand it, and organizations that get it right stand apart.
 While ISO 27001 provides an international standard for information security, it does not fully address how personal data is collected, processed, and protected.
 That is the gap ISO 27701 fills.

 ISO 27701 builds on ISO 27001 to help organizations demonstrate accountability for privacy.
-It provides guidelines for extending an existing Information Security Management System (ISMS) to include the management of personally identifiable information (PII) within a Privacy Information Management System (PIMS).
+It provides guidelines for extending an existing Information Security Management System (ISMS) to include the management of personally identifiable information (PII) through a Privacy Information Management System (PIMS).
+Together, ISO 27001 and ISO 27701 create a stronger foundation for cybersecurity, privacy governance, and regulatory compliance.

-This guide explains what ISO 27701 covers, who needs it, how certification works, and how it connects to standards like ISO 27001 and the GDPR.
+Our guide explains what ISO 27701 covers, how ISO 27701 certification works, who needs it, and how it connects to standards like ISO 27001, ISO 27002, GDPR, and broader cybersecurity and privacy programs.

 Published by the International Organization for Standardization (ISO), ISO/IEC 27701 is the international standard for a PIMS.
 It provides the specific requirements and guidance to extend your ISO 27001 information security framework into the realm of privacy, creating a structured system to manage and protect PII.

 Successful implementation is a top-down endeavor.
-While ultimate accountability rests with senior leadership to champion and resource the program, the execution is a cross-functional effort.
-It typically involves your Data Protection or Privacy Officer driving the initiative, supported by your CISO and IT teams implementing technical controls, and legal, HR, and marketing teams integrating privacy into their daily operations.
+While ultimate accountability rests with senior leadership to champion and resource the program, execution is a cross-functional effort.
+It typically involves a data protection or privacy officer driving the initiative, supported by security and IT teams implementing technical controls, and legal, HR, and marketing teams integrating privacy into their daily operations.

-The certification is granted following a rigorous audit conducted by an independent, accredited third-party body, in conjunction with your ISO 27001 audit, to validate that your PIMS meets the standard’s privacy requirements.
+ISO 27701 certification is granted following a rigorous audit conducted by an independent, accredited certification body in conjunction with an organization's ISO 27001 audit.
+The audit validates that the organization's Privacy Information Management System meets the standard's privacy requirements and effectively manages PII throughout its lifecycle.

 What are the key requirements of ISO 27701?